Michael King (politician)

-Michael King is a Canadian politician from the Liberal Party of Newfoundland and Labrador.
+Michael Augustus King is a Canadian politician from the Liberal Party of Newfoundland and Labrador.
 In the 2025 Newfoundland and Labrador general election he was elected to the Newfoundland and Labrador House of Assembly in Burgeo-La Poile.

 Born and raised in Burnt Islands, King was an advisor to Premier Andrew Furey as well as an executive assistant to Minister of Industry, Energy and Technology Andrew Parsons.

 Since the Liberals lost the election, King entered the House of Assembly in opposition.
 He is the opposition critic for the ministries of Environment, Conservation and Climate Change, Rural Development, and the Multi-Materials Stewardship Board, in addition to the Liberal caucus whip.